 Since that small discourse with my husband, I’ve been asking myself why I don’t allow him to fix some of my problems more often.

 (Just so you know I had done several edits and completely missed out that typo!)

-So I’ve been thinking, what if as wives, we stopped fighting our husbands’ “knighthood” and just allowed them to love us the way they know best?
+So I’ve been thinking; what if we stopped fighting our husbands’ “knighthood” and just allowed them to love us the way they know best?

-Instead of getting upset about their seeming “insensitivity”, what if we just grew up a little bit, allowed them into our little disasters and challenges?
+Instead of getting upset about their “overreach” or “insensitivity”, what if we made room and allowed them into our little disasters and challenges?

 By God’s grace, my little discourse ended up well.
-I decided to be a little grown up about it and thanked him for noticing the typo and edited it.
+I decided to be a little grown up and thanked him for noticing the typo and edited it.

 Then graciously repeated my earlier request, that I wanted an overview of the whole post, not editorial detail.

-In the end, he told me that I’d handled the topic well and done a beautiful job of it.
+In the end, he told me I’d handled the topic well; done a beautiful job of it.

-Question – What do you think, is it okay sometimes to allow our spouses to love us the way they want to, not the way we demand (or are “wired”) to?
-Can we do a better job of appreciating and celebrating each others different loving styles?
-Please share your thoughts in Comments!
+What do you think, is it okay sometimes to allow our spouses to love us the way they want to, not the way we demand (or are “wired”) to?
+Can we do a better job of appreciating and celebrating our husband’s love language?